Computer Tampering: NY PL Article 156

-An experienced New York cybercrime and computer crime lawyer knows that any offense involving a computer or the internet can have tentacles well beyond the streets of New York City (Manhattan, Brooklyn, Queens and the Bronx).
-While an investigation, arrest or indictment for a computer crime, such as Computer Tampering, may be commenced in New York, pieces of that crime may happen elsewhere.
-Computer Tampering, pursuant to New York Penal Law sections 156.20, 156.25, 156.26 and 156.27, is just one of those computer crimes that assistant district attorneys can use in their arsenal to prosecute the accused.
+Experienced New York cybercrime attorneys know that any offense involving a computer or the internet can have tentacles well beyond the streets of New York City in Manhattan, Brooklyn, Queens and the Bronx.
+While an investigation, arrest or indictment for a computer crime, such as Computer Tampering, may commence in New York, pieces of that crime may happen elsewhere in Westchester, Rockland, Putnam and Dutchess counties.
+Computer Tampering, pursuant to New York Penal Law sections 156.20, 156.25, 156.26 and 156.27, is just one of those computer crimes that Assistant District Attorneys from the Dutchess County District Attorney’s Office to the Queens County District Attorney’s Office can use in their arsenal to prosecute those they believe are involved with crimes involving or targeting computers and computer networks.What is Computer Tampering in New York State

 - Computer Tampering in the Fourth Degree – New York Penal Law 156.20